larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 30:07
-so it's kind of a chicken-egg thing, we don't know whether or not it's correlated with, it's the cause, or the effect, 30:12 but it's a signature of depression and anxiety disorder.
-Bringing that cortisol pulse earlier in your wakeful period, 30:19 earlier in your day, has positive benefits ranging from blood pressure to mental health, et cetera, 30:26 not gonna list them all off because there's just so many of them, but many, many positive things happen when you are getting the cortisol early in the day
+so it's kind of a chicken-egg thing, we don't know whether or not it's correlated with, it's the cause, or the effect, 30:12 but it's a signature of depression and anxiety disorder**. **Bringing that cortisol pulse earlier in your wakeful period, 30:19 earlier in your day, has positive benefits ranging from blood pressure to mental health, et cetera, 30:26 not gonna list them all off because there's just so many of them, but many, many positive things happen when you are getting the cortisol early in the day
 30:34
-far away from your melatonin pulse.
+far away from your melatonin pulse**.
 Okay, so how long should you be outside?
 30:40
 Well, this is gonna vary tremendously because some people live in environments where it's very bright, so let's say it's Colorado in the middle of winter, 30:48